fabferri/az-pattern/101-vpn-cisco-csr-static/README.md

 - **show crypto ikev2 session detail**
 - **show crypto ipsec sa**
 - **show ip route**
+- ping with source IP, i.e.:

+    CSR1#ping 10.2.1.4 source 10.1.1.4

+	Type escape sequence to abort.

+	Sending 5, 100-byte ICMP Echos to 10.2.1.4, timeout is 2 seconds:

+	Packet sent with a source address of 10.1.1.4

+    !!!!!

+	Success rate is 100 percent (5/5), round-trip min/avg/max = 2/2/2 ms

+- **clear crypto sa** : delete the SA and wait that the new association is recreated successfully.

 To check the NAT table: